 Less Expensive: Compared to animal proteins, plant proteins are typically cheaper.
 However, while 100 grams of beans, lentils or tofu generally has a lower price point than 100 grams of chicken or beef, it does contain less protein overall.

-Highly Versatile: While one could argue on both sides, plant protein sources are generally considered more versatile ingredients as they can be used in both savoury and sweet dishes, from veggie scrambled to curries to dips and sauce, for breakfast, lunch, dinner and snacks.
+Highly Versatile: While one could argue on both sides, plant protein sources are generally considered more versatile ingredients as they can be used in both savory and sweet dishes, from veggie scrambled to curries to dips and sauce, for breakfast, lunch, dinner, and snacks.

 Cons of Plant Protein